Using this table:

 Jerry Lindsay was born and raised in Southern California.
 He had a 32-year career with the U.S. Postal Service, during which time he also became a real estate specialist, arranging and negotiating purchases of qualified properties for the Postal Service.
 After retiring in 1992 he and his wife, Nannette, moved to Las Vegas where he continued with real estate and she as an IRS bankruptcy specialist.
 Jerry is active with his church, volunteers with a disadvantaged youth program and enjoys a flourishing acting career, highlighted by an unforgettable role in the 2008 comedy “What Happens in Vegas” with Cameron Diaz and Ashton Kutcher.
 Both he and Nannette enjoy bowling and have competed for many years in the NSG Games.
 Jerry was on the NSG board for 10 years, was the National Senior Game's "May 2016 Athlete of the Month" and is now the NSG Bowling Coordinator.

 Born and raised in Wisconsin, Ben Luebke was an all-state high school basketball and baseball player.
 He went to the University of South Dakota on an athletic scholarship, intending to become a math teacher and coach.
 After his junior year he was drafted by the Montreal Expos, played two years, but incurred a knee injury and was released to "normal life."
 He played a couple more years of semi-pro ball in Green Bay, then moved to Las Vegas in the late 80's.
 He has been a food broker for the past 30 years and enjoys golf in his spare time.
-Ben is a co-coordinator for NSG Golf and the NSG President.
+Ben is the past-President of NSG and a co-coordinator for NSG Golf.

 Al hails from Bakersfield CA where he was an outstanding track athlete, both at Bakersfield High and Bakersfield Community College.
 He continued his education at the University of Nevada, Reno, where he was awarded Most Outstanding Senior Athlete.
 He earned a Master's Degree at UNLV in 1972 and was Head Track and Field Coach there from 1973-1992, earning many honors and awards throughout that time, including USATF Man of the Year and induction in to the UNLV Athletic Hall of Fame.
 He was a previous NSG Games Director as well as Track and Field Coordinator and Basketball Skills coordinator.
 He has been an NSG Board of Directors member for close to 20 years.